 This microphone performs better than what the score shows since LFE might not be as important for everyone.
 Overall, it definitely has better recording quality than most Bluetooth headphones microphones, which have a similar score but would sound less clear due to a lower HFE.
 However, although the wired G635's mic scores lower, it sounds a bit better than the G935's, which you can compare for yourself by listening to the audio files.

-Like the wired G635, the wireless G935 are compatible with the new Logitech G Hub app available on Windows and Mac.
+Like the wired Logitech G635 Gaming Headset, the wireless Logitech G935 are compatible with the Logitech G HUB app available on Windows and Mac.
 This software is one of the most complete ones we’ve ever tested.
 It offers tons of customization options like surround sound, a 10-band EQ, and control over your Lightsync RGB lighting.
 You also get tons of options and control for the sound and microphone of the headset.
 You can map the buttons of the headphones to different sound profiles, functions, and commands related to your PC system settings.
 You can also launch programs, your favorite games, set macros, or even manage your music, which is very convenient.
 However, you can only map one command to a button and only have three buttons to map, which isn't a lot considering all the available options.
+There have also been quite a few user reports regarding various problems using this software.
+This includes but isn't limited to startup issues, freezing, and connection issues with some devices.
+Although we didn't experience this issue, if you've had problems using it with your unit, please leave us a comment in the discussions.

 You can get audio and microphone support when wired on pretty much any platform.
 However, they don’t have audio over USB, only with the analog cable, just like the previous G933 model.